 She was spiraling into a state of panic and confusion.
 The label on the tube where she came from, is this me?
 Am I Hum?

 From the Author: The name of the main character came from a friend. very close dear and inspirational.
 This is the beginnings of a science fiction odyssey story that I want to share.
 In my musings, I have written paragraphs that I am working on and will present them as they come to me in my creative writing processes.
 Thank you for reading.

 Disclaimer: All photography and original art for this post was created or captured by Hetheru Mer Djehuty.
 Thank you so much for your support.
 I want criticism!
 I want to know what my reader honestly thinks!
 Please comment!

-This is an original work of fiction imagined, created and copyrighted in 2019 by Juana M. Gumbs.
+This original blog post was written and copyrighted by Juana M. Gumbs.
 All rights are reserved by her.